Densify delivers an enterprise-grade secure platform to maintain customer data security and integrity.

 Strict firewall rules are in place limiting access to the production environment to our VPN network and authorized systems.
 The corporate network has no additional access to the production environment.

 All Densify servers which are part of the production Densify environment run current, and active anti-virus software with real-time monitoring and are updated at least daily.

 When users log into their Densify instance using their email address and password, Densify requires a minimum password compliance.

 All customer data is considered highly sensitive and protected as such.
 Only authorized, vetted, and trained members of the Densify operations team have direct access to the systems containing user data.
-Those who do have direct access to these systems are only permitted to view them in aggregate for operations activities, or in detail for troubleshooting purposes.
-All operations team members undergo background checks outlined in the vetting section of this document, and are approved by management.
+Those who do have direct access to these systems are only permitted to view it them aggregate for operations activities or in detail for troubleshooting purposes.
+All operations team members undergo background checks outlined in the vetting section of this document and are approved by management.

 Application data is only viewed by Densify Advisors for delivery of the service, and by Operations or other Densify employees for troubleshooting purposes when consent has expressly been provided.

 A list is maintained of members of the Densify team with access to the production environment.

 Access attestations are reviewed at a minimum every 3 months.